tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_5.md

 My parents and the kids are asleep in the adjacent room, their gentle breathing a reminder of the innocence we're fighting to protect.

-Kira, looking over our shoulders, seems to shrink under the weight of our scrutiny.
+Kira seems to shrink under the weight of our scrutiny.
 Her knowledge of the cultists is our best lead, and her cooperation is crucial.
 I gently coax her to recount everything she remembers about the group's discussions, their plans, and any details that might have seemed insignificant at the time.

 "Kira," I begin, my voice steady despite the storm of emotions inside me, "think back to the consortium meetings.
 Was there ever any mention of a location, a specific place where they might be planning to use the Void Whisperer?"